 Medical and legal powers of attorney

-If you want to appoint an enduring power of attorney (medical), it’s a good idea to consider appointing someone you trust and who has your best interests at heart.
+If you want to appoint a medical treatment decision maker, it’s a good idea to consider appointing someone you trust and who has your best interests at heart.

 You need to be comfortable that they will make the same choices as you.